Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Building blocks for the NR second order formulation

 \subsection{Ricci scalar}

-In this section, we compute the different orders of the Ricci scalar expansion appearing in \eqref{Ricciexpansion}.
-In contrast to higher dimensions, we show that in two space-time dimensions the divergent terms vanish identically simply using the completeness relations of the fields of Newton-Cartan geometry. \\
+Now we compute the different orders of the Ricci scalar expansion appearing in \eqref{Ricciexpansion}.
+In contrast to higher dimensions, we show that in two space-time dimensions the divergent terms vanish identically simply using the completeness relations of the fields of Newton-Cartan geometry.